-1. Sprains and strains to muscles joints, ligaments, tendons, disc trouble and hernias are often caused by sudden awkward movements while lifting.

-2. When I first started work with Renovations Workshops at the beginning of my apprenticeship I was given an induction talk and had training in Health and Safety.
+1. Sprains and strains to muscles joints, ligaments, tendons, disc trouble and hernias are en caused by sudden awkward movements while lifting.
+When I first started work with Renovations Workshops at the beginning of my prenticeship I was given an induction talk and had training in Health and Safety. orenticeship I was given an induction talk and had training in Health and Safety. orenticeship I was given an induction talk and had training in Health and Safety. orenticeship I was given an induction talk and had training in Health and Safety. orenticeship I was given an induction talk and had training in Health and Safety. orenticeship I was given an induction talk and had training in Health and Safety.

-3. When taking nails from old rafters or beams if this is required I use a metal detector to find nails that cannot be seen.

-4. The company is specialises in selling sash windows and their boxes mainly trading in the Waterford area but also carries out other renovation work on period houses.
+When taking nails from old rafters or beams if the to find nails that cannot be seen. nis is required I use a metal detector 4.
+The company specialises in selling sash window in the Waterford area but also carrying out other

+Speech Marks ""